yearn/yearn-vaults-v3/TECH_SPEC.md

 A withdraw_hook can be set by the WITHDRAW_LIMIT_MANAGER

+A transfer_hook can be set by the WITHDRAW_LIMIT_MANAGER

 These contracts are not needed for the vault to function but are optional add ons for optimal use.

+The transfer hook remains active and mutable while the vault is paused or shut down because share transfers remain live.
+The setter does not validate hook bytecode or interface support. `WITHDRAW_LIMIT_MANAGER` controls both the withdraw and transfer hooks; every existing holder of that role therefore gains authority to brick share transfers by installing an EOA or reverting contract.
+The emergency manager has no automatic override; recovery requires a current withdraw limit manager or the role manager granting that permission to a clean account.

 #### Reporting profits
 The REPORTING_MANAGER is in charge of calling process_report() for each strategy in the vault according to its own timeline